-Areas of commonality between the Highlands and Islands Regional Outcome Agreement and the
+Areas of commonality between the Highlands and Islands Regional Outcome Agreement and the UHI Perth strategy:

 - The need to increase the quantity and quality of local jobs. - To create a culture of employer investment. - To meet the skills needs of employers, including a need for workplace progression routes and pathways. - A need for flexible skills provision.